poelstra/ts-stream/README.md

 unit tests.

 Run `npm test` to recompile and run the tests again.
+If you don't have Prettier enabled in your IDE, you'll need to run `npm format` before the linting will pass.

 If you want to debug the Typescript code, it may be helpful to use the sourcemaps provided during compile.
 Just `import "source-map-support/register";`